 In January, OSTP issued NSPM-33 implementation guidance for federal agencies.
 The guidance refers to the use of DPIs, or Digital Persistent Identifiers.
 This session will be an educational session on DPIs – what they are, how they work, and how they can be an important part of a researcher’s workflow.
 In particular, this session will cover information about ORCID as currently the only DPI that meets the requirements listed in the OSTP guidance.

-View Recorded Webinar: ORCID and the OSTP Guidance on NSPM-33 (requires MIT authentication)
+View recorded webinar: ORCID and the OSTP Guidance on NSPM-33 (requires MIT authentication)

 -